Showing posts with label Bollywood. Show all posts

 Monday, 26 March 2012

 These last few days everyone was talking about Agent Vinod.
 That's the way how it is these days whenever a new big Bollywood movie arrives.
-Producers, directors and actors give hundred thousand interviews, repeating the same things to everyone.
+Producers, directors and actors give hundred-thousand interviews, repeating the same things to everyone.
 However, all these discussions made me remember Ankhen, another desi spy film of many decades ago.

 The review of Agent Vinod seem to be very mixed.
-I don't know how good is Agent Vinod, but the name sure brought with it memories of the innocent days of reading Indian jasoosi novels.
+I don't know how good is this film, but the name sure brought with it memories of the innocent days of reading Indian jasoosi novels.
 When I was a teenager, inspector Vinod and detective Sunil were so much closer to my own fantasies than Mr. Bond or Mr. Bourne could ever be.
 They had to discover the nefarious plans of villains, similar to those who are exemplified in the Bollywood world by the dumbass Robert or Mr. Deng and their molls in the clinging gowns, Mona or Lily, made iconic by actors like Ajit and Premnath, and starlets like Faryal and Jayshree T.

 The jasoosi stories written by authors like Surendra Mohan Pathak are well alive and kicking, selling more copies in the railway stations, bus stands and mufassil towns of India, than all the more famous Hindi literature writers combined together.
 Among Pathak's characters, some like detective Sunil, detective Sudhir Kumar Kohli and undercover agent Vimal, are well known to millions of his fans, who eagerly wait for his new books to come out.